 Opals occur in many colors and are lower in cost than other gemstones.
 They range in color from transparent to opaque, white, gray, red, orange, yellow, green, pink, rose, magenta, blue, black, olive and brown.
 Not only do synthetic opals have a huge variety of colors, but they have more benefits over the original counterparts.
 Synthetic opals are stronger and more durable, and are designed to minimize waste.

 Synthetic opals are made in a way that they are taken from opaline silica and then grown in a laboratory.
 This is a yearlong process, and this slow growth helps to make a stronger structured opal.
-These lab-created opals are relatively more affordable then mined ones, there is no special care needed for them, and manmade opals have temperature resistance up to 800 degrees Celsius.
+These lab-created opals are relatively more affordable than mined ones, there is no special care needed for them, and man made opals have temperature resistance up to 800 degrees Celsius.
 Since opals have a quite large amount of water in it, if it becomes dehydrated, it can develop tiny fractures called crazing.
 Crazing will lessen its beauty, and also makes them less durable.
 On other hand, synthetic lab opals are not prone to cracking.

 Synthetic opal is hard to distinguish from the natural one.
 Synthetic opals were discovered in 1974 by Pierre Gilson as he described the molecular structure of this precious stone.
 These human-made opals are more porous than live ones, and these have less density than genuine opals.
 Opal falls into three categories: black, white, fire opal.
 Black opals have a night like black background and stars like illuminations with bright flashes in various colors.
 White Opals these have a milky background, ornamented by multi-color sparks, and may resemble a rainbow in the sky.
 Fire opals have a gorgeous orange hue.